mabdinur/starterprojectspring/README.md

 ## Manual Instrumentation using Handlers and Interceptors

-Name one FirstService and other, SecondService.
-Add the required OpenTelemetry dependencies, configurations, and your chosen exporter to both projects.
 In this section, we will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.

 We will also use the RestTemplate HTTP client to send requests from FirstService to SecondService.
 To propagate the trace in this request we will also implement the ClientHttpRequestInterceptor interface.
-This implementation is only required for FirstService since this will be the only project that sends outbound requests (SecondService only receive requests from an external service).
+This implementation is only required for projects that send outbound requests.
+In this example it is only required for FirstService.

 ### Setup FirstService and SecondService

-Using the instructions [here](#create-two-spring-projects) create two spring projects.

-Follow the instructions [here](#setup-for-manual-instrumentation) to add the required dependencies and configurations.
+Using the earlier instructions [create two example projects](#create-two-spring-projects) and add the required [dependencies and configurations](#setup-for-manual-instrumentation).

-### SecondService
+### Instrumentation of Client Service: SecondService

 Ensure the main method in SecondServiceApplication is defined.
 This will be the entry point to the SecondService project.
 This file should be created by the Spring Boot project initializer.